-A pedestrian accident lawyer from Kendall Law can help you assess whether to pursue a claim and will aggressively press a case on your behalf if a viable claim exists.
+A pedestrian accident lawyer from Kendall Law Firm can help you assess whether to pursue a claim and will aggressively press a case on your behalf if a viable claim exists.
 Personal injury compensation comes from insurance coverage.
 Most cases are settled out of court through negotiations with insurers.

 How Do You Demonstrate Fault in a Pedestrian Accident?

 Virginia personal injury law adheres to a strict doctrine known as “pure contributory negligence,” which says that if you contributed in any way to your injury, no other party involved in the accident can be legally compelled to compensate you.

 Because of this, the injured party has a dual-task in a car/pedestrian accident claim that goes to court:

 - The injured party must provide evidence that demonstrates the other party’s negligence and liability for the crash and injuries, and

 - The injured party also must persuade an insurer or a jury that any allegations against them are false.